ugGit/actscore-issue-recreation/README.md

 ## Provoking the error
 However, the code in the example does not really reflect reality.
-We also would like to experiment with different execution policies.
+We would like to experiment with different execution policies.
-And we do not have a matrix calculation in the file, so we'd like to remove it.
+Also, we do not have a matrix calculation in the file, so we'd like to remove it.
 Both changes result in a segmentation fault of the program.

 As stated, this is all related to linking a dependency: [ActsCore](https://github.com/acts-project/acts).
 If the library is not linked in the CMake file, no segmentation fault occurs.
 This library is required in our real-world project.
 A first approach to solve this issue was to compile this dependency using `nvc++` instead of `gcc`.
 This, however, fails during the compilation of meta functions.
 More information and reproduction steps can be found here: https://github.com/ugGit/acts.